emilyflo/emilyflo/README.md

 - 👋 Hi, I’m Emily 🌟
 - 🌱 I graduated from Momentum Learning as a certified full stack engineer.
-- 👀 I’m interested in learning all the things and making everything work
+- 👀 I’m interested in writing code that is concise and effective.
+- 🐛 I'm currently learning React and Java.
-- 👩‍💻 So far, I've learned HTML, CSS, Vanilla JavaScript, Python, Django, Django REST frameworks, Djoser....
+- 🦋 I've learned HTML, CSS, Vanilla JavaScript, Python, Django, Django REST frameworks, Djoser....
 <!-- - 💞️ I’m looking to collaborate on ... -->
 - 📫 How to reach me: emilyflo.starr@gmail.com